Last updated on August 20th, 2019

 Remember that a moist place like your mouth that has an unlimited supply of food particles is a haven for bacteria.
 Cleaning the mouth guard prevents bacterial colonies from forming and mold from building up.
+The remedy is often a night guard fitted by a dentist.

 And it just takes a few minutes anyway.